simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 The console log contains a lot of information, including the values of the error function in every iteration, which makes it quite difficult for the user to read at a glance.
 Lets say that we wanted to add a trimmed down version of this log to the Events log of a Simvue run, so that we can monitor it effectively.

 ### Initializing the Simvue Run
-To do this, we will need to install the modules `simvue` and `multiparser`, either with a virtual environment manager such as Poetry, or by doing `pip install <module name>`.
+To do this, ensure that you have both the `simvue` and `multiparser` modules installed.
 We then create a python file called `moose_monitoring.py`, and import those modules:
 ```py
 import simvue
 import multiparser